 Consider the often cited Stanford "marshmallow experiment," which psychologist Walter Mischel first conducted about 40 years ago.
 In the experiment, 4-year-olds were offered one marshmallow (or another similarly alluring treat) immediately or two if they could wait about 25 minutes for the researchers to come back into the room.
 When the original participants were revisited recently, scientists discovered that those who had been able to put off gratification in favor of a superior reward as 4-year-olds had grown up to be more patient adults.
-"They also had higher SAT scores, lower body mass indexes, and a slightly lower divorce rate," says BJ Casey, Ph.D., the director of the Sackler Institute for Developmental Psychobiology at the Weill Medical College of Cornell University, in New York City, and one of the authors of the follow-up study of the experiment.
-(For more on it, see “I Was a Child Science Experiment.”)
+"They also had higher SAT scores, lower body mass indexes, and a slightly lower divorce rate," says BJ Casey, PhD, director of the Sackler Institute for Developmental Psychobiology at the Weill Medical College of Cornell University, in New York City, and one of the authors of the follow-up study of the experiment.

 What's more, people who are patient are, to put it bluntly, more likable.
 They're better at waiting their turn, not interrupting while others are talking, and not making a scene at the DMV.
-In short, "they're easier to be with," says Rona Renner, a registered nurse and the author of the parenting book Is That Me Yelling? ($17, amazon.com).
-“Patience enables you to work collaboratively, have good relationships with others, and move toward goals."
+In short, "they're easier to be with," says Rona Renner, RN, a registered nurse and the author of the parenting book Is That Me Yelling?.
+"Patience enables you to work collaboratively, have good relationships with others, and move toward goals."

 In adults and children, the development of patience involves both nature and nurture.
-The biological roots of impatience include an overcharged fight-or-flight reflex, which kicks in as a survival mechanism during stressful situations (you know, when you're running 10 minutes late); anxiety or depression; and feelings of superiority or entitlement.
-"This is the sense that you should be able to go ahead of someone or that your needs should be put first in any situation," says Judith Orloff, M.D., an assistant clinical professor of psychiatry at the University of California at Los Angeles and the author of The Ecstasy of Surrender ($26, amazon.com).
-“You get pushy and think that you have more rights than others."
+The biological roots of impatience include an overcharged fight-or-flight reflex, which kicks in as a survival mechanism during stressful situations (i.e., when you're running 10 minutes late); anxiety or depression; and feelings of superiority or entitlement.
+"This is the sense that you should be able to go ahead of someone or that your needs should be put first in any situation," says Judith Orloff, MD, an assistant clinical professor of psychiatry at the University of California at Los Angeles and the author of The Power of Surrender.
+"You get pushy and think you have more rights than others."
 For children, who can seem like the least patient species on the planet, brain development also plays a role.
-"The prefrontal circuitry of the brain, which is involved in self-regulation, is still developing into our 20s," and this contributes to children's and teenagers' being more impulsive, says Casey.
+"The prefrontal circuitry of the brain, which is involved in self-regulation, is still developing into our 20s," and this contributes to children's and teenagers' being more impulsive, adds Casey.

 The nurture component is key, too.
-For example, an overflow of obligations leaves many adults "overwhelmed and overcommitted and feeling as if they don't have enough time to do everything," which makes them less likely to handle delays with a smile, says Orloff.
-As for children, they "learn by what they see rather than by what you say,” says Renner, so if you have a short fuse, your kids might, too.
+For example, an overflow of obligations leaves many adults "overwhelmed and overcommitted and feeling as if they don't have enough time to do everything," which makes them less likely to handle delays with a smile, Dr. Orloff says.
+As for children, they "learn by what they see rather than by what you say," Renner says, so if you have a short fuse, your kids might, too.
 One of the best ways to raise a kid who will wait for that second marshmallow is to become good at waiting yourself.
-"Some children are more naturally patient, but patience is something that you absolutely can cultivate,” says Renner.
-In fact, with a little know-how and effort, everyone in your family can learn to wait out delays, big and small.
+"Some children are more naturally patient, but patience is something that you absolutely can cultivate," Renner says.
+In fact, with a little know-how and effort, everyone can learn to wait out delays, big and small.